act-rules/act-rules.github.io/drafts/SC2-4-4-Link Purpose.md

 Test mode: [automatic][AUTO]

-- All anchor tags with an "href" attribute on a webpage, excluding anchor tags that have been mapped to other elements using ARIA roles.
+- All anchor tags with an `href` attribute on a webpage, excluding anchor tags that have been mapped to other elements using ARIA roles.
 - All elements with a `role="link"` attribute.

 ### Step 1 - Check for Accessible Name